MatteoJohnston/deepRL-Continous_control-p2/Report.md

 ## Learning stability: gradient clipping and batch normalisation

 We implemented gradient clipping set it at 1, therefore placing an upper limit on the size of the parameter updates, and preventing them from growing exponentially.
-Gradient clipping has been explained during the coursework and documented in the papers quoted as well.
+Gradient clipping has been explained during the coursework as well as being documented in the papers quoted.
 It was also present in the base code we used.
-We didn't try to change this hyperparameter.
 You can find its implementation [here](https://github.com/MatteoJohnston/deepRL-Continous_control-p2/blob/master/ddpg_agent.py#L110).

 Along with this, we implemented batch normalization achieving higher model stability after a certain number of episodes and rapidity.
 We added it both for the [actor](https://github.com/MatteoJohnston/deepRL-Continous_control-p2/blob/master/model.py#L31) and for the [critic](https://github.com/MatteoJohnston/deepRL-Continous_control-p2/blob/master/model.py#L67).

-In principle we could have applied to every other layer beyond the first one but it would have slowed the learning time.
-Both those features are essential for solving this challenging environment.
+In principle we could have applied to every other layer beyond the first one but it would have slowed the learning time down.
+Both those features are key for solving well this challenging problem.

 ## Experience Replay